awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 Use one of the following formats to connect to a PostgreSQL DB instance on Amazon RDS\.
 When you connect, you're prompted for a password\.
 For batch jobs or scripts, use the `--no-password` option\.

-If this is the first time you are connecting to this instance, your `dbname` will most likely be `postgres`.
+If this is the first time you are connecting to this DB instance, try using the default database name **postgres** for the `--dbname` option\.

 For Unix, use the following format\.